apache/openwhisk-wskdeploy/specification/html/spec_parameter_types.md

 #### Object type example

-The Object type allows for complex objects to be declared as parameters with an optional validateable schema.
+The Object type allows for complex objects to be declared as parameters with an optional validatable schema.

 ```yaml
 inputs: